 UNE MSOT program was most recently accredited in 2014/2015 with a 10-year accreditation.
+The 2024/2025 onsite reaccreditation visit was successfully completed in April 2025 with no areas of non-compliance or programmatic suggestions.
+We await the official final accreditation designation in September 2025.
-We will have an onsite reaccreditation visit in the 2024/2025 academic year.
-ACOTE contact information is as follows:

-7501 Wisconsin Avenue, Suite 510E Bethesda, MD 20814
+ACOTE contact information is as follows: 7501 Wisconsin Avenue, Suite 510E Bethesda, MD 20814 301-652-6611 accred@aota.org

-301-652-6611 accred@aota.org